google/wireit/README.md

 ```
 <!-- prettier-ignore-end -->

-### Missing and empty dependencies
+## Missing and empty dependencies

-If a task doesn't have a `dependencies` property set at all, then the task will
+If a task doesn't have a `dependencies`, `files`, or `env` property set at all,
-_always_ run. wireit is designed this way so that if you forget to add
+then the task will _always_ run. wireit is designed this way so that if you
-dependencies, or haven't figured out what they are yet, you'll get the safer
+forget to add dependencies, or haven't figured out what they are yet, you'll get
-option of always running the task.
+the safer option of always running the task.

 If a task has a `dependencies` property, but it is an empty array (`[]`), then
 the task will only ever run once.